This famous painting of the presentation of the Declaration of Independence to Congress by American John Trumbull hangs in the U.S. Capitol Rotunda.

 On July 6, the Declaration was published in the Pennsylvania Evening Post, and by July 8, the first public reading of the Declaration took place in Philadelphia’s Independence Square.
 The Liberty Bell rang from the tower of the Pennsylvania State House to summon Philadelphians to the event.

-George Washington was with the Continental Army in New York and had the Declaration of Independence read aloud to his troops on July 9.
+On July 9, George Washington, with the Continental Army in New York, had the Declaration of Independence read aloud to his troops.
 His order said, in part, the following: “The General hopes this important event will serve as a fresh incentive to every officer and soldier to act with fidelity and courage, as knowing that now the peace and safety of his country depends (under God) solely on the success of our arms.”

 Washington knew that without an American victory in the Revolutionary War, the Declaration of Independence would largely be a symbolic document.
 With that victory, the Declaration became transformational and the foundation of a country that has given more opportunity to more people than any other in history.